clement2019/ekscluster/README.md

 **📌 Step 3: Initialize Terraform Backend (S3 & DynamoDB)**
 Before running Terraform commands, make sure **Backend/main.tf** file correctly sets up the remote backend (S3 & DynamoDB for state locking).
+**Alternatively you can equally set up or create the dynamoDb table using the command below**

-👉 Ensure you have a **DynamoDB table** named `terraform-eks-state-locks` for state locking.
+👉  **DynamoDB table** named `terraform-eks-state-locks` for state locking.
 If not, create it:

 ```bash
 aws dynamodb create-table \